Skijoring is a skier skiing AND a dog pulling. Defined by technical boolean formula: Ski+ Dogpower=SkiJOR

 We as a community should foster feeder programs such as: youth programs, skills development, canine nutrition, canine conditioning, and skijorer education (much like the skijor education/license/training that European countries require skijorers to obtain in order to compete).

-We as a community need to promote better consistency in rules policies and procedures for all levels (IFSS/ISDRA rules).
+We as a community need to promote consistency in rules policies and procedures for all levels (IFSS/ISDRA rules).

 We as a community need to be aware of how goals and ideas affect the dogs.
 We are their advocate.
 We are the responsible party.